 Some have argued that a non-statutory VoNC would be better than an FtPA version, because a VoNC under the FtPA could put considerable time pressure on MPs seeking to replace the incumbent PM.
 If a non-statutory VoNC were successful, the principles set out above would be basically the same.
 The only real difference would be that a no-confidenced PM would have a duty actively to bring a motion under s 2(3) FtPA seeking a two-thirds majority for a dissolution.
 This would be because he would not be able simply to wait 14 days, and he could not just continue as PM.

-This impasse would be created by the FtPA, because the two-thirds majority requirement creates the possibility that a PM can lose the confidence of the Commons without an inevitable dissolution and election, and without there being someone else clearly best placed to command confidence.
-This is somewhat unfortunate.
+This impasse has been caused by the FtPA because the two thirds majority requirement creates the possibility of the loss of confidence of the HoC without an inevitable dissolution and election and without there being someone else clearly best placed to command confidence.
+This “worst case” scenario, which many thought could never happen, has now been created by the Brexit process.

 The impasse could potentially be resolved in a number of ways.

-- The PM could resign by choice, thus creating a vacancy which would have to be filled immediately by Tory MPs nominating an interim alternative PM (pending a proper party leadership election), by internal votes if necessary
+- The PM could resign by choice, thus creating a vacancy which would have to be filled immediately.
+I deal with this scenario in detail in another blog available here

 - The PM could make further attempts to secure a two-thirds majority vote for a dissolution under s 2(1) FtPA

-- There could be further attempts by Corbyn or others to demonstrate that they are best placed to command the confidence of the Commons by having greater numerical support than the Tory/DUP grouping.
+- There could be attempts, or further attempts, by Corbyn or others to demonstrate that they are best placed to command the confidence of the Commons by having greater numerical support than the Tory/DUP grouping.
 If necessary, this may require votes on motion(s) to the effect that ‘This House believes [X] is best placed to command the confidence of the Commons’

 - In extremis, the government could attempt to propose and pass a bill dissolving Parliament and setting the date for a general election